 Two days are not a lot, but nor they are few and with some suggestions (and advice) you could see the “must see” things of Venice.

-We will accompany you through a tour of the city that, among other things, will include: museums, bacari visits, gondola trips and ferry boat tours for a unique holiday and an opportunity not to be missed.
+We will bring you through a tour of the city that, among other things, will include: museums, bacari visits, gondola trips and ferry boat tours for a unique holiday and an opportunity to notbe missed.

 Are two days enough to visit Venice?